Henryk Siemiradzki

 Henryk Hektor Siemiradzki (24 October 1843 – 23 August 1902) was a Polish painter.
 He spent most of his active creative life in Rome.
-Best remembered for his monumental academic art, he is particularly known for his depictions of scenes from the ancient Greco-Roman world and the New Testament, owned by many national galleries of Europe.
+Best remembered for his large history paintings in the academic style, he is particularly known for his depictions of scenes from the ancient Greco-Roman world and the New Testament, owned by many national galleries of Europe.

-Many Siemiradzki paintings depict scenes from antiquity, often the sunlit pastoral scenes or compositions presenting the lives of early Christians.
-He also painted biblical and historical scenes, landscapes, and portraits.
-His best-known works include monumental curtains for the Lviv (Lwów) Theatre of Opera and for the Juliusz Słowacki Theatre in Kraków.

 Early life and education

 Siemiradzki was born to Hipolit Siemiradzki, a Polish noble and an officer of the Imperial Russian Army (made general in 1871) and Michalina (née Prószyńska) in Novo-Belgorod (now Pechenihy, Chuhuiv Raion, Kharkiv oblast, Ukraine), near the city of Kharkiv, where his father's regiment was stationed.
 The family had origins in Radom land and derived its name from the village of Siemiradz.
 One of the branches settled near Navahrudak (Nowogródek) in the late 17th century.

 Henryk's grandfather held the post of podkomorzy in Nowogródek powiat.
 His parents were close friends with Adam Mickiewicz's family.
 He studied at Kharkiv Gymnasium where he first learned painting under the local schoolteacher, Dmytro Bezperchy, a former student of Karl Briullov.
-He entered the physics-mathematics school of Kharkiv University and studied natural sciences there with great interest, but also continued to paint.
+He entered the physics-mathematics school of Kharkiv University and studied natural sciences there.
+He continued to paint.

+Adult Life

+In 1873 he married his 18-year-old cousin, Maria Pruszyńska, who was from the village of Koroleszczewicze, now Koraliszczewicze, by the Svislach river, in modern day Belarus.
+They had four children.
+In 1876, the Siemiradzki family moved into their own villa.
+In 1884 he bought a manor house in village of Strzałków situated in the Radomsko district, where he and his family spent summer holidays for many years.

+In 1901, he fell ill and lost his speech.
+In that autumn he met with Henryk Sienkiewicz in Łódź.
+Shortly before his death, with the consent of his doctors, he traveled back to his manor house in Strzałkowo where he died in 1902.
+He was initially buried in the Powązki Cemetery (plot 67-6-1/2), Warsaw.
+His remains were moved in 1903 to the national Pantheon on Skałka in Kraków.